ozmos/100-days-of-code/r1-log.md

 ###R1D96
 Today went for a day trip to Mandurah/Pinjarra area with my wife.
 It was good to get away from the house and computer for a while.
 Still did an hour of code when we got back, going over `d3.js` notes.

+###R1D97
+Set up hosting for my business website and made a new email address.
+Feels good to have a personalised business email.
+Got a chart happening in my _bar chart_ project.